Vitamin E Supplements

 The key function of Vitamin E is to protect the physical stability of the body's intracellular membrane, and help defend against tissue damage caused by oxidation.
 Vitamin E lessens the oxidation of lipid membranes and fatty acids, thereby reducing cellular damage.

-Vitamin E is also a powerful antioxidant which helps stabilize cell membranes and protect tissue which is more sensitive to oxidation, such as the skin, eyes, liver, breast, and testes.
+Vitamin E is also a powerful antioxidant which helps stabilize cell membranes and protect tissue which is more sensitive to oxidation, such as the skin and eyes.
 When applied to the skin, creams and oils containing Vitamin E are believed to promote skin health and maintenance.
 The benefits of the antioxidant qualities of Vitamin E are enhanced by other antioxidants such as Vitamin C, beta-carotene, glutathione(L-cysteine), and the mineral selenium.

 Fortunately, numerous foods provide Vitamin E. Nuts, seeds, and vegetable oils are especially rich sources of alpha-tocopherol, and significant amounts are available in green leafy vegetables and fortified cereals, as well.